GHCFW/LevelUpLab2023/Getting_started_on_pico.md

 - Raspberry Pi Pico board
 - Micro-USB cable
-- Thonny IDE installed on your computer (or any other IDE such as VSCODE, the instructions below use Thonny)
+- Thonny IDE installed on your computer (or any other IDE such as VSCODE, the instructions below use Thonny) [Instructions on how to install Thonny](https://github.com/GHCFW/LevelUpLab2023/blob/main/Prerequisites.md)

 ## Step 1: Prepare Your Hardware